RPleasnick/project-3/README.md

 **Reference for Code**

-Function to extract creation date from json file came from XPert AI Render CSV webpage code: https://github.com/maksimKorzh/flask-tutorials/tree/master/csv Parsing a CSV file with Javascript: https://www.youtube.com/watch?v=oencyPPBTUQ
+- Function to extract creation date from json file came from XPert AI
+- Render CSV: to run this program, run `app.py`; companion file need is `templates\home.html`.
+Source code is from: https://github.com/maksimKorzh/flask-tutorials/tree/master/csv
+- Parsing a CSV file with Javascript: run `csv-conversion\index.html`; companion files are all in `csv-conversion`folder.
+Source code is from: https://www.youtube.com/watch?v=oencyPPBTUQ